denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 | 2022-01-01 23:50:00 | 25.0     | 23:50         | 35.0      | 606      | 05:50          | 16.0      | AS      | 7      | N281AK  | SEA    | ORD  | 193.0    | 1721     | Alaska Airlines Inc.  | SEA-ORD | 33.0 | 23.0 | 66.06 | 160.0    | 8.05546    | 9.270062  | 0.0    | 1022.9   | 10.0  |
 | 2022-01-01 23:49:00 | 35.0     | 23:49         | 46.0      | 616      | 05:45          | 31.0      | UA      | 507    | N426UA  | PDX    | ORD  | 196.0    | 1739     | United Air Lines Inc. | PDX-ORD | 33.0 | 19.0 | 55.75 | 120.0    | 6.90468    | 7.945768  | 0.0    | 1025.1   | 10.0  |
 | 2022-01-01 23:52:00 | 51.0     | 23:52         | 59.0      | 840      | 07:58          | 42.0      | B6      | 366    | N625JB  | PDX    | JFK  | 269.0    | 2454     | JetBlue Airways       | PDX-JFK | 33.0 | 19.0 | 55.75 | 120.0    | 6.90468    | 7.945768  | 0.0    | 1025.1   | 10.0  |

+The following code refines the `arr_time` column by ensuring that all values are in a standardized time format (`HH:MM`), while handling potential formatting inconsistencies.
+Here’s a summary of each step:

+1. **Standardize Format**:
+   - Converts `arr_time` to a 4-digit string format using `str.zfill(4)`, ensuring times are uniformly formatted (e.g., `0300` for 3:00 AM).
+2. **Remove Extra Whitespace**:
+   - Strips any leading or trailing whitespace from the `arr_time` values.
+3. **Filter Numeric Values**:
+   - Filters the `arr_time` column to keep only numeric entries, removing any rows with non-numeric values that could cause parsing errors.
+4. **Convert to Time Format**:
+   - Attempts to parse `arr_time` into a time format (`HH:MM`) using `pd.to_datetime`, setting invalid formats to `NaT` (`errors='coerce'`).
+   - Extracts and formats the time as a string in `HH:MM` format, making it ready for consistent time-based analysis.

+The code improves data integrity by ensuring `arr_time` is uniformly formatted as `HH:MM` and excludes any non-time values, making the dataset cleaner and more reliable.

 ```Python
 df['arr_time']=df['arr_time'].astype(str).str.zfill(4)